vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-errors.md

 ##### DETAILS:

-If there are issues with the JSON provided in a batch change request, errors will be returned (not in a by-change format) and none of the batch change validations will run.
+If there are issues with the JSON provided in a batch change request, errors will be returned (not in a single change format) and none of the batch change validations will run.

 ##### EXAMPLE ERROR MESSAGES: